semaphoreci/semaphore/docs/versioned_docs/version-CE/using-semaphore/connect-gitlab.md

 ### Reconnecting moved or renamed projects

-There are several actions that can break the connection between BitBucket and Semaphore.
+There are several actions that can break the connection between GitLab and Semaphore.
 For example:

 - moving the repository to a different location
 - renaming the repository
-- renaming the BitBucket user account
+- renaming the GitLab user account

 When this happens, you must update the URL of the repository in Semaphore.
 To do this: